ayumi-cloud/oc-security-module/README.md

 To increase performance, October II also uses a combination of [preloading](https://developers.google.com/web/fundamentals/performance/optimizing-content-efficiency/webfont-optimization#preload_your_webfont_resources) and font-display using [CSS Fonts Module Level 4](https://drafts.csswg.org/css-fonts-4/#font-display-desc)

+### Searchbox 🔍

+October version one had a very annoying bug where the top menu, tabs and the search box would display in the middle of the screen and then jump across to the right hand side!
+This bug was caused because the elements were getting calculated using a javascript `data-calculate-width` function.
+In October II we have ripped that javascript and the elements use modern flexbox css styling instead to eliminate the elements jumping about on page load.

+The search box has been re-designed with a more modern design in October II.

 ### Smart Speakers and Voice API's 🔊

 - The main October II repo has added support for `Voice Actions` and voice api's.
 To learn more about Voice Actions see here: [Google Developers Voice Actions](https://developers.google.com/voice-actions)